A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: The NPDo Framework

 by \eqref{eq:gradOnStM}.
 Initially for the first iteration, we don't have $P^{(-1)}$ and it is understood that $P^{(-1)}$ is absent from \eqref{eq:LOCG}, i.e., simply $\cR(Y)\subseteq\cR([P,\scrR(P)])$.

 We still have to numerically solve \eqref{eq:LOCG}.
-For that purpose, let $W\in\bbO^{n\times m}$ be an orthonormal basis matrix of subspace $\cR([P,\scrR(P),P^{(-1)}])$.
-Generically, $m=3k$ but $m<3k$ can happen.
-It can be implemented by the Gram-Schmidt orthogonalization process, starting with orthogonalizing the columns of $\scrR(P)$ against $P$ since $P\in\bbO^{n\times k}$ already.
+For that purpose, let $W\in\STM{\hat n}{n}$ be an orthonormal basis matrix of subspace $\cR([P,\scrR(P),P^{(-1)}])$.
+Generically, $\hat n=3k$ but $\hat n<3k$ can happen.
+It can be implemented by the Gram-Schmidt orthogonalization process, starting with orthogonalizing the columns of $\scrR(P)$ against $P$ since $P\in\STM{k}{n}$ already.
 In MATLAB, to fully take advantage of its optimized functions, we simply set $W=[\scrR(P),P^{(-1)}]$ (or $W=\scrR(P)$ for the first iteration) and then do

-where the first line performs the classical Gram-Schmidt orthogonalization twice to almost ensure that the resulting columns of $W$ are fully orthogonal to the columns of $P$ at the end of the first line, and {\tt orth} is a MATLAB function for orthogonalization.
+where the first two lines perform the classical Gram-Schmidt orthogonalization twice to almost ensure that the resulting columns of $W$ are fully orthogonal to the columns of $P$ at the end of the second line, and {\tt orth} is a MATLAB function for orthogonalization\footnote{Another option is to use MATLAB's thin {\tt qr}: {\tt [W,$\sim$]=qr(W,0)}. }.
 It is important to note that the first $k$ columns of the final $W$ are the same as those of $P$.

 Now it follows from $\cR(Y)\subseteq\cR([P,\scrR(P),P^{(-1)}])=\cR(W)$ that in \eqref{eq:LOCG}

 and $P^{(1)}=WZ_{\opt}$ for \eqref{eq:LOCG}.
 It can verified that